muntaxir4/alpha-radar/README.md

 Find and Connect with Alpha Humans

-## Using
+## Use
-Node.js and npm should be already Installed on your system.
+Node.js and npm should already be installed on your system.

 1. Clone this repository:
 ```bash